 People can be exposed by:

-The most common exposure is by inhaling the gas.
-At first, phosgene gas exposure may only produce minor eye or throat irritation.
-However, symptoms tend to develop, worsen, and reappear over a period of 48 hours.
+The most common exposure is by breathing the gas.
+At first, it may only cause minor eye or throat problems.
+But problems tend to worsen and reappear over 48 hours.

 Centers for Disease Control and Prevention